 The SYNCHRONIZER, thoroughly checked and accurately set before leaving the factory, is of a precision built mechanism using the very best materials.
 All electrical contacts are of platinum-iridium alloy in order to attain lifelong maximum conductivity.
 Under any circumstances, the housing of the SYNCHRONIZER should never be opened and the mechanism tampered with.
 Periodic check can simply be done with the Canon Flash Tester by following the instructions given on pages 44 and 45 in the Instruction Booklet for the Canon Flash Unit.

-Canon Camera Co., Inc.
+Canon Camera Co., Inc. Ginza, Tokyo, Japan

-Tokyo.
-Japan

-No. 189 5T ES-3-52 Daito Printing Co.
+No. 199

+3T

+ES-11-50

+Printed by Dailo Printing Co., Ltd.